dandi/handbook/docs/10_using_dandi.md

 account using the [DANDI Web application](https://dandiarchive.org/).
 Note that `Dandihub` is not intended for significant computation, but provides a place to introspect Dandisets and to perform some analysis and visualization of data.

+## Technical limitations

+- **File name/path:** There is a limit of 512 characters for the full path length within a dandiset.
+- **Volume and size:** There is a limit of 5TB per file.
+We currently accept any size of standardized datasets, as long as you can upload them over an HTTPS connection.
+However, we ask you contact us if you plan to upload more than 10TB of data.

 ## Citing DANDI

 You can add the following statement to the methods section of your manuscript.